-In this section, we look at ten key operating cash flow metrics and KPIs that businesses should track regularly.
+Here are 10 key operating cash flow metrics and KPIs that businesses should track regularly:

 DSO reflects the average number of days a business takes to collect payments after a credit sale has been made.

-DPO can be considered the opposite or reverse of DSO.
-It is the average number of days a business takes to pay its suppliers.
+DPO is the average number of days a business takes to pay its suppliers.
+It can be considered the opposite or reverse of DSO.

 Cost of goods sold = Beginning inventory + purchases – closing inventory

-Accounts receivable turnover ratio provides insights into a business’s collection efficiency.
-It is the ratio of net credit sales to average accounts receivable for a given time period.
+Accounts receivable turnover ratio is the ratio of net credit sales to average accounts receivable for a given time period.
+It provides insights into a business’s collection efficiency.

 A higher ART indicates that a company is good at collecting receivables.
 A low ART either means that the company has difficulty collecting from its customers or is offering clients payment terms that are too lenient.

-Accounts payable turnover ratio, also called creditor’s turnover ratio, is a measure of short-term liquidity and indicates the number of times a company pays its creditors or suppliers in a given time period.
+Accounts payable turnover ratioindicates the number of times a company pays its creditors or suppliers in a given time period.
+It is also called the creditor’s turnover ratio and is a measure of short-term liquidity.

 A higher APT indicates that your company may not be effectively using your credit terms, or your suppliers may not be extending favorable credit lines.
 A lower APT suggests that you are using your credit lines effectively; but a very low APT, like a low DPO, can cause friction in your relations with suppliers.

-Current ratio, also known as working capital ratio, is the ratio of current assets to current liabilities.
-It is an indicator of a business’s ability to pay off short-term liabilities.
+The current ratio is the ratio of current assets to current liabilities.
+It is also known as the working capital ratio and is an indicator of a business’s ability to pay off short-term liabilities.

 A higher ratio indicates that the business can repay its short-term loans easily.
 A low ratio suggests that the business may have trouble paying its upcoming bills.
 So, the chance of open invoices turning into bad debt is higher for customer accounts with a low current ratio.

 A current ratio between 1.5 – 3 is generally considered healthy.
-A current ratio of 2 means that the company has twice the amount of cash or assets needed to pay its short-term liabilities.
+For example, a current ratio of 2 means that the company has twice the amount of cash or assets needed to pay its short-term liabilities.

 A high FCF indicates that the company has good operating cash flow and excess cash to make further investments, pay off debts, or pay dividends to shareholders.

-The CFCR ratio indicates whether a business has the ability to pay its debts with the cash flow from operations.
-It is the ratio of cash flow from operations to the total debt.
+The CFCR ratio is the ratio of cash flow from operations to the total debt.
+It indicates whether a business has the ability to pay its debts with the cash flow from operations.

 A high CFCR indicates that the company is in a good position to pay its debts.
 The cash flow coverage for businesses should be at least 1.5x.
 A CFCR of 1.5 indicates that the company has $1.5 in operating cash flows to pay $1 of interest payments.